pyccel/pyccel/README.md

 ## Pyccel Container Images

-Pyccel container images are available through both Docker Hub (docker.io) and the GitHub Container Registry (ghcr.io).
+Pyccel container images are available through both Docker Hub (<docker.io>) and the GitHub Container Registry (<ghcr.io>).

 The images:

 -   are based on ubuntu:latest
--   use distro packaged python3, gcc, gfortran, blas and openmpi
+-   use distro packaged python3, gcc, gfortran, BLAS and OpenMPI
 -   support all pyccel releases except the legacy "0.1"

 Image tags match Pyccel releases.